biglizards/SoF-Notes/content/characters/PCs/Karishna.md

 - [[An Isle Aflame]]
 - [[Companions of Knut]]

-Died on Nashta 10th of Summer 172AL in a dual in Caldis.
+Died on Nashta 10th of Summer 172AL in a duel in Caldis.